primeqa/primeqa/extensions/udapdr/README.md

 ## Data

-We include three sample synthetic query datasets for LoTTE and BEIR.
+We include [two sample synthetic query datasets](https://zenodo.org/record/7701883#.ZAXr6ezMKdY) for LoTTE and BEIR.
 To generate the datasets, we used our corpus-adapted prompting approach from [the paper](https://arxiv.org/abs/2303.00807), leveraging both GPT-3 and Flan-T5 XXL.

-- LoTTE Pooled Synthetic Queries
-- BEIR Scifact Synthetic Queries

 To download the question and documents sets for evaluation, please go to [the following download site](https://zenodo.org/record/7698919#.ZAOg5-zMKdY).